AgastyaValisetty/Rcpy/README.md

 * never deletes files,
 * uses safe robocopy parameters, and
-* avoids dangerous flags like `/MIR`, it is still **file-copying software**, and using it implies you understand the risks.
+* avoids dangerous flags like `/MIR`, it is still **file‑copying software**, and using it implies you understand the risks.

 The author is **not responsible** for:

 * data loss,
-* partial files due to user-initiated cancellation,
+* partial files due to user‑initiated cancellation,
 * incorrect usage,
 * folder selection errors,
 * or unexpected system behavior.

 > **By using this tool, you agree that you do so at your own risk.**

-For legal safety, this project is licensed under the **MIT License**, which includes strong no-liability protections.
+For legal safety, this project is licensed under the **MIT License**, which includes strong no‑liability protections.

 ---

 ## 📄 License

 This project is released under the **MIT License**.
-You are free to use, modify, distribute, and include it in commercial or non-commercial projects, provided you include the license.
+You are free to use, modify, distribute, and include it in commercial or non‑commercial projects, provided you include the license.

 ---

 ## 💬 Final Note

 If you find this helpful, consider giving the repo a ⭐ on GitHub.
-It keeps the electrons motivated to travel faster during file transfers. 😉
+It keeps the electrons motivated to travel faster during file transfers. 😌